 Due to its close proximity to the beach, it draws in the coast-loving, younger crowd.
 The festival showcases a diverse lineup of indie, electronic, alternative and rock acts, featuring rising stars and established ones.

-The headliners for this year include Red Hot Chili Peppers, The Weekend, Kasabian and Foals.
+The headliners for this year include The Killers, Liam, Gallagher and Travis Scott.

 This centuries-old tradition dates back to 1591, when the fiesta was celebrated to honour San Fermin, patron saint of Navarra.